Gr33nHack3r/duckres/README.md

 It let you to cut a 16:10 ratio to a 21:9 ratio wallpaper to make it perfect for your 21:9 monitor.
 (Yes, that's why it was created)
 And of course it has WTFPL so you can do whatever you want.

-## Dependencies

-The Python library Pillow is the only dependency at the moment.
-You can get it in the following ways:

-- __Arch Linux__: available in the community repository as [python-pillow](https://www.archlinux.org/packages/community/x86_64/python-pillow/), in the AUR as [python-pillow-git](https://aur.archlinux.org/packages/python-pillow-git/).
-You can also use the method described in the next element of the list.

-- __Almost every distro__: available in the `pip` packet manager repos as `Pillow`.
-Install with

-      $ sudo pip --user install Pillow

 ## Installation

 The only file you really need is `duckres.py`.
 There are various methods for downloading it: